Skip to main content

 Example of Prioritization Matrix Showing the Optimal Quadrant

-Once you’ve identified which opportunities to pursue, the next step is to measure them.
+Once you’ve identified which opportunities to pursue, the next step is to measure.
 Is there already a metric in place?
 Can it be directly measured?
 Choosing the right metric is critical.
-It isn’t uncommon to discover that the problem isn’t being measured directly.
+It isn’t uncommon to discover that the problem hasn’t been directly measured.
 In this case, it will be necessary to design and implement a data collection plan.
 While it may seem like a setback not to have readily available data, it is also a chance to design your data collection so that you can gather possible sources of variation.
 Consider these questions:

 • Does my metric measure the problem directly?